Islamic design

 Planking detail

-The top photograph shows a relatively poor example of planking, mainly due to the crack between two nails.
-Bear in mind that this boat has been drawn out of the water for maintenance and the timbers are drying out in the strong heat.
 The caulking between planks can be seen, as can the countersunk iron nails.
 The caulking is made with cotton threads impregnated with fish oil and hammered into the joints between the planks.
 I believe that in some areas coir is used instead of cotton.
 A similar material is wrapped round the heads of of the iron nails before they are hammered into holes made with bow-drills which are centred on holes made with an auger which form the countersink.

 Planking detail 2

-The second photograph shows a better set of planks but what distinguishes these from more modern works is the unevenness of the planks.
+This photograph shows a better set of planks but what distinguishes these from more modern works is the unevenness of the planks.
 Generally speaking, the more regular they are in width, the more recent the work.
 With regard to workmanship you can see, top centre, the marks made by an adze used in trimming the planks.
 Having said that, I believe these planks are relatively recent as they do not show the ageing that might be anticipated.

 Planking detail 3